twelsh37/Medium-Data-Clensing-article/README.md

 # Data Cleansing Article for Medium

 ## Introduction
-<b>This code only runs in Jupyterlab because Mitosheet is only supported in Jupyterlab.</b><br>
+<b>This code only runs in Jupyterlab because Mito is only supported in Jupyterlab.</b><br>
-You can remove Mitosheet references and it will run in Jupyter notebook<br><br>
+You can remove Mito references and it will run in Jupyter notebook<br><br>
 This code is used in my Medium article on Data cleansing and Plotting It is here to serve the purpose of illustrating what I did and how I did it.
-This code only runs in Jupyterlab because Mitosheet is only supported in Jupyterlab.
+This code only runs in Jupyterlab because Mito is only supported in Jupyterlab.

-Mitosheet in this demo needd to be installed using the instructions from their site. https://docs.trymito.io/getting-started/installing-mito
+Mito in this demo needs to be installed using the instructions from its site. https://docs.trymito.io/getting-started/installing-mito

 ## Technologies